rust-lang/rfcs/text/0000-integer-conversions.md

 ## Make `usize` default type parameter for `Index`, `IndexMut`, `Shl` and `Shr`

-It will make type inference in index position possible in cases like:
+These traits don't currently have default type parameters and setting them will make type inference in index position possible in cases like:
 ```
 let a: u16 = 10;
 let b = c[a.into()];